ashu66867/bookstore-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## UI project for a bookstore application
+This application fetches data from api endpoint which must be running on http://localhost:5000.<br>
+Link to [](bookstore-api-nestjs) for api projects for the same.

 ### To intsall all the required dependecies